Vancouver VK Courses - VK18 Sidewinder

 Begin the ascent up LGMH, you will see a few orange reflectors saying LGMH.
 Pay attention to the video or photos below as there are some tricky turns on LGMH that if you miss will see you heading off into territory where you could get quite lost (there have been a number of SAR rescues on the east side of grouse).
 Image 5 shows a Y fork, then soon after Image 6 shows another section.
 Watch the video to understand where to go.

 Take LGMH all the way to where you will eventually see the Skyline Connector orange reflector diamond on a tree (Image 7).
 The initial part of the skyline connector is hard to navigate but you'll quickly see some orange reflectors on the trees that guide your way.
+The skyline connector forks into two trails.
+One goes lateral and down (left trail) and the other with continue to climb a bit (right trial).
+Take the one that continues to climb (right trail) - MOST PEOPLE GO WRONG HERE SO PAY ATTENTION - follow the reflectors.
 In a minute or two you pop out to the Jetboy intersection denoted by a pile of rocks.
 (Image 8).
 Now you will turn left and descend 200 meters in elevation gain down Jetboy trail.
 There are a few turns here to pay attention to.
 Quickly you'll come to a fallen tree across the trail (Image 9).
 Go over it and head to the right.
 You'll now connect onto a fast flowly section of downhill trail.
 Its easy enough to follow.

 Eventually the single track opens to a wideish road that starts heading east back toward LGMH.
 There is a small log lying across it.
 You do not keep going down this trail, instead you take a sharp right to remain on Jetboy.
 (Image 10).
 If this is unclear to you watch the video below.
 The turnaround point is tricky and its about 1-2 minutes after the sharp turn in image 10.
 The turnaround point is the first clear trail across to skyline you will see and its marked by trees with Green flourescent paint on them.
 (Image 11).
 Don't go any further down here.
 Take the short 10-15 meter trail to the right to put you onto skyline.
 You'll also see another tree with a green paint dot on it (Image 12).
 Now head up skyline to the chairlift.